HDBC-17705110-MDBS/HandsOnLabs/src/guide2.md

 Use this guide each time you want to work on your project and you need to start your AWS Learner Lab.
 If you successfully follow this guide you will end up with:

-- A terminal on your local machine connected to the EC2 instance
+- A remote terminal connected to the EC2 instance
 - An EC2 instance running with AWS credentials configured and updated
 - AWS credentials configured and updated on your local machine